RangerMauve/bt-fetch/README.md

 # bt-fetch
-Interact with Bittorrent the same way you would websites via fetch() and `bittorrent://` URLs
+Interact with Bittorrent the same way you would websites via fetch() and `bittorrent://` or `bt://` URLs

 ## How it works

 - Uses WebTorrent to load torrents
-- `bt://` URLs put the `infohash` of a torrent into the `hostname` portion
+- `bittorrent://` URLs put the `infohash` of a torrent into the `hostname` portion
-- `bt://` URLs can contain an individual file to prioritize downloading
+- `bittorrent://` URLs can contain an individual file to prioritize downloading
-- `bt://` URLs can point to a path
+- `bittorrent://` URLs can point to a folder path to get a listing

 ## API